MY PERSONAL JOURNEY

 I cannot describe the impact of this particular album on me.
 I listened to every cut every single day for months.
 It was a revelation and my love for live music compounded.
 I started to go to more concerts once I began college in 1972 and began to focus on buying live albums.
 I quickly found the somewhat obscure The First Great Rock Festivals Of The Seventies, which documented the Isle Of Wight and Atlanta Pop Festivals and my direction was set.
 I was only going to buy live recordings and I was going to buy as many as possible.
 Before long, I had built up a starter collection and it continued to grow from that point forward.

-Finally, my video/DVD collection included videos of the various television shows listed above, official concert film releases, the fabulous and invaluable Live From Greenwich Village series by Marathon Music & Video, televised concerts, the full Monterey concert, live segments from Ed Sullivan, and various artist related releases.
-I have found a number of very rare live recordings on eBay and through Collectors Music.
+Finally, my video/DVD collection includes videos of the various television shows listed above, official concert film releases, the fabulous and invaluable Live From Greenwich Village series by Marathon Music & Video, televised concerts, the full Monterey concert, live segments from Ed Sullivan, and various artist related releases.
+I have found a number of very rare live recordings on iTunes and eBay and through Collectors Music.
 Lately, Discogs has proven to be an invaluable source as well as Amazon’s third party seller network.
 I also have many recordings from the fabulous Wolfgang’s Vault website, which has more rare live performances than any other site in existence.

 All of the recordings in my collection that are documented on this website are verifiable live recordings.
 If you collect as much live material as I do, you eventually learn how to tell if the recording is truly live.
 First, live recordings are almost inevitably different from studio versions of the same song.
 The quality is rougher, harmonies are not as perfect, solos are altered, songs are shortened or extended, crowd noise is intrusive etc..